chrisguttandin/standardized-audio-context/README.md

 This package provides a subset of the [Web Audio API](https://webaudio.github.io/web-audio-api) which works in a reliable and consistent way in every supported browser.
 In contrast to other popular polyfills `standardized-audio-context` does not patch or modify anything on the global scope.
 In other words, it does not cause any side effects.
 It can therefore be used safely inside of libraries.

-One of the goals of `standardized-audio-context` is to only polyfill missing functionality and to avoid rewriting builtin features whenever possible.
+One of the goals of `standardized-audio-context` is to only polyfill missing functionality and to avoid rewriting built-in features whenever possible.
+Please take a look at the paragraph about the [browser support](#browser-support) below for more information.

 There are of course some things which cannot be faked in a way that makes them as performant as they could be when implemented natively.
 The most obvious amongst those things is the